Skip to content

 How Long Does Cocaine Stay in Urine?

-The amount of time cocaine stays in your urine depends on several factors, such as your metabolism, how much you use, and how frequently you use it.
+The length of time Cocaine stays in your urine hinges on several factors, such as your metabolism, how much you use, and how frequently you use it.
 Generally, cocaine can be detected in urine for up to 3-4 days after use.

 How long is cocaine in the system?